 Buy traditional products

-Other interesting sites inside in the area include the Archaeological museum of Ioannina located in the central square of the city with findings from the Paleolithic era until the post Roman years and the Pavlos Vrellis museum of Wax Effigies at the outskirts of the city.
-At the museum you will learn the history of the area which is reproduced by the wax effigies.
+Other interesting sites inside in the area include the Archaeological Museum of Ioannina located in the central square of the city with findings from the Paleolithic era until the post-Roman years and the Pavlos Vrellis museum of Wax Effigies at the outskirts of the city.
+At the museum, you will learn the history of the area which is reproduced by the wax effigies.

 How to get to Ioannina

-Ionnina is also a great base to visit the nearby beautiful villages of Zagorohoria and Metsovo.
+Ioannina is also a great base to visit the nearby beautiful villages of Zagorohoria and Metsovo.

 Have you ever been to Ioannina?